Directors' Advice Guides

 This shows the average time it takes to collect the debtors.

 If there is difference between this figure and trade creditor payment period (below) this could identify areas of weakness and holes in the cashflow.
-If you run this calculation over historical management information and the time period is increasing this is an indication that there are a number of bad debts or alternatively that that debt collection is an issue that needs addressing.
+If you run this calculation over historical management information and the time period is increasing this is an indication that there are a number of bad debts or alternatively that debt collection is an issue that needs addressing.

 The calculation for Trade Creditor Payment Period is as follows:-